Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Introduction

-\paragraph{Probing and localizing formal and material inference,} We perform an observational study through probing \cite{ferreira2021does,belinkov2022probing} to localise information about the validity and plausibility of arguments within the models.
+\paragraph{Localizing formal and plausible inference.} We perform an observational study through probing \cite{ferreira2021does,belinkov2022probing} to localise information about the validity and plausibility of arguments within the models.
 The experiments reveal that the information is maximally localised in later layers, peaking at the third quarter of the layers in the residual stream across different LLMs.

 \paragraph{Evaluating static contrastive steering methods.} Leveraging the observational study, we investigate static and contrastive activation steering methods \cite{panickssery2023steering}.
 In general, we found that contrastive steering is effective on most of the tested models.
 In particular, the experiments reveal that steering vectors can explicitly control models' output along a linear direction depending on the steering parameters, influencing the accuracy on both valid and invalid arguments.
 However, we found that static steering cannot improve performance on all the tested models.